 - See Also: Teaching Tips From The Coach & Educator Who Inspired Ted Lasso (opens in new tab)

-For teachers, the show is a good reminder of just how far positivity, curiosity, kindness, and caring can go toward inspiring and leading students, and also just how bad tea tastes.
+I’m looking forward to what season three has in store.
+In the meantime, the first two seasons of the show serve as good reminders of just how far positivity, curiosity, kindness, and caring can go toward inspiring and leading students, and also just how bad tea tastes.

 1. Subject Matter Expertise Isn’t Everything